dspydev/python-projects/README.md

-# About
+# About me

-My name is Damien Soulé, and I was born in 1990 in La Réunion (France).
-I am an artificial intelligence and machine learning developer.
-Here you will find some of my Jupyter notebooks on data analysis, machine learning, and related disciplines.
-I invite you to regularly check my GitHub homepage at https://github.com/dspydev.
-There you will find more comprehensive web data and machine learning application projects.
+My name is Damien SOULÉ, I am a Python developer and cybersecurity analyst passionate about the intersection of AI and cybersecurity.

 # My Projects